Susanna is currently working on her End-

 She is the co-

 Susanna, and her husband Tom, have facilitated spiritual retreats, workshops, have been on numerous radio shows, and hosted monthly MeetUp meetings for over two years.
-They both are available for private sessions.
+They are both available for private sessions.